Adobe Tags

 Key Features

-- Server-side tag deployment
+- Rules-based tag deployment and management

 Popular Integrations